Probiotics for Dogs and Cats

 - Skin and coat health

-One of the ways of making sure your pet’s gut is healthy is by providing your cat or dog with a complete pet food with ingredients rich in prebiotics and probiotics, and another way is by introducing probiotic supplements to your pet.
+One way to ensure your pet’s gut is healthy is to provide your cat or dog with a complete pet food with ingredients rich in prebiotics and probiotics, or to introduce probiotic supplements to your pet.

 What's the Difference Between Probiotics and Prebiotics?